 There were very similar rates of grade 3-5 adverse events between with two arms, with 48.2% of participants who received the 9-11-month regimen compared to 45.4% in the 20-month regimen.
 The most common grade 3-5 adverse events were cardiac conduction disorders which increases the risk of serious and potentially fatal arrhythmias (10% in the 9-11 month regimen vs 5% in the 20-month regimen), and of metabolism and nutrition disorders (15% in the 9-11 month regimen, and 20% in the 20-month regimen).

-The work carried out as part of the STREAM Trial has influenced current WHO guidelines and supported the move away from the previously recommended 20-month regimen.
+The work carried out as part of Stage 1 has influenced WHO guidelines and supported the move away from the previously recommended 20-month regimen to a standardized 9-month regimen.
 The 20-month regimen had a number of important drawbacks, including the duration of treatment, the significant side-effects of the drugs used, poor cure rates, and the cost of treatment.

 Until now there has been a lack of strong supporting evidence to underpin MDR-TB treatment guidelines.
 The results from STREAM Stage 1 help to fill that gap.Dr I.D.
 Rusen, Project Director for the STREAM Trial.

 The STREAM 9–11-month regimen had substantial advantages versus the longer 20-month regimen.
 It reduced treatment times, decreased the overall pill burden for patients and helped improve retention under programmatic conditions.
 Furthermore, the 9–11-month regimen resulted in cost savings to patients and health systems compared to the 20-month regimen.